Nutlope/docs/autocomplete/advancedGuides/using-different-generator-types.md

 # Using Different Generator Types

-## Types of Generators
+### Types of Generators

 There are 4 types of generators.
-At the end of the day, they all give you the ability to define what shell command(s) to run.
+They all give you the ability to define what shell command(s) to run.
 Then given that output, parse it however you'd like to produce Suggestion objects.

 They types of Generator are listed below in order of customisability.

 We would say the vast majority of Generators you make will be using **Templates** and/or **Script as a String**

+For reference on each generator type's properties, see the [Generators Reference](/docs/autocomplete/reference/generators)

-### 1. Templates
+### Templates

 Filepaths or folders are very common arguments for subcommands. e.g.